TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us009/01.requirements-engineering/readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US002 To " since at least a task category must exist to classify the task being created.

 ### 1.5 Input and Output Data